 *No submissions will be accepted after the submission deadlines.
 Incomplete submissions will not be accepted.

 Challenge Guidelines are subject to change.
 Registered competitors will receive notification when changes are made, however, we highly encourage you to visit the Challenge Site often to review updates.

 Challenge Status: The Challenge registration period is now closed.

 Challenge Funding: To-date, the challenge has received more than $140K of crowdsourced funds, with the prize now totaling $200,100.
 The Challenge is still accepting donations to increase the prize amount.

 We are a group of aquaculture experts concerned about the sustainability of ocean ecosystems due to the extraction of forage fish (anchovies, sardines, etc.) for use in aquaculture feeds.

 However, academic and industry leaders continue to make progress in formulating aquafeeds that are free of fishmeal and fish oils, which can help mitigate this issue.
 To catalyze the commercialization of cost-competitive, viable seafood-free feeds, we launched a contest for aquaculture feed companies; the prize will be awarded to the first company to produce and sell 100,000 mT of fish-free feed, or F3.

-We are the judges and cosponsors of the F3 Challenge: University of Arizona, Monterey Bay Aquarium, New England Aquarium, and the World Bank.
+We are the judges and cosponsors of the F3 Challenge: University of Arizona, Monterey Bay Aquarium, University of Massachusetts Boston, Anthropocene Institute, and The World Bank.